Total fire bans Hazard reduction burns Cane burning Wildlife and bushfires Bushfire smoke Asset Protection Zones Emergency Dashboard

 These buffer zones provide safe access for fire-fighters and emergency services.
 They are inspected each year before the Bushfire Danger Period.

-See lighting fires and permits.
+See lighting fires and permits and preparing and planning for bushfires.

 Hazard reduction burns